happyf-weallareeuropean/cC/readme.md

 ref:
+easy to setup for devs.
-a free open source chatgpt chrome extension + hammerspoon for macos, particular use siri.
+a free open source chatgpt chromium extension(tempermonkey) + hammerspoon, tts locally use macos build in diverse nature voices.
 ChatGPT-related extensions and tools that offer real-time read-aloud features, particularly suitable for macOS.